The Teaching Scholars program provides scholarships for four years to incoming freshmen.

 These funds are offered in addition to the federal, state, and LR financial assistance for which the student is qualified, but cannot be combined to exceed the cost of tuition or combined with other top merit awards.
-The average LR student eligible for this program receives approximately $16,000 per year in scholarships and grants from the institution.

 As early as your first year of college, scholars accepted into the program will be placed in Hickory-area school districts to serve as tutors, small group leaders and instructional assistants.